🇹🇹Trinidad

 Parang, the Spanish Soundtrack to a True Trini Christmas

-Never mind that the video was shot in May for the Cruz de Mayo Festival, Parang has long been the soundtrack of the Christmas season in Trinidad & Tobago, and it’s increasingly becoming a mainstay of the Holidays in other parts of the southern Caribbean as well.
-The music has roots in Venezuela, brought over by migrants who came to Trinidad in the early 1800’s to work the country’s cocoa plantations.
-Over the years, Parang developed its uniquely Trinidadian accents, borrowing from a number of cultures along the way.
-From Wikipedia:
+Never mind that the video was shot in May for the Cruz de Mayo Festival.
+Parang has long been the soundtrack of the Christmas season in Trinidad & Tobago.
+It’s increasingly become a mainstay of the Holidays in other parts of the southern Caribbean as well.

 Parang flourished under the British rule from 1814.
 It absorbed elements of African and French creole and was influenced by the constant interaction between the people of Trinidad and those of Venezuela, where similar musical forms developed in parallel.

-Parang season in Trinidad & Tobago actually starts in late-September or October and stretches all the way to Three Kings Day, January 6th.
+Parang season in Trinidad & Tobago starts in late-September/October.
+It stretches all the way to Three Kings Day, January 6th.
 Groups get together and start practicing during the early part of the season.
-In the old days, the weeks leading up to Christmas would see Paranderos going from house to house, waking neighbors with their performances in hopes of being rewarded with sorrel, black cake or ponche de creme.

 These days, national competitions are held crowning the best Parang performers along the lines of the Calypso Tent competitions held during the Carnival Season.